Is vacation flight an alibi for Turkish banker in sanctions trial?

 "Did you ever conspire with Reza Zarrab to evade sanctions?
 Fleming asked Atilla, who was arrested on a business trip to the United States.

-The trial playing out in Manhattan federal court over the last two weeks has strained ties between Turkey and the U.S. Turkish President Recep Erdogan, who was implicated by Zarrab's testimony, has claimed the prosecution is an American conspiracy to undermine his government.
+The trial playing out in Manhattan federal court over the last two weeks has strained ties between Turkey and the U.S. Turkish President Recep Erdogan, who was implicated by Zarrab's testimony, has claimed the prosecution is a conspiracy, fueled by a political rival, to undermine his government.

+During a break in testimony on Friday, U.S. District Judge Richard Berman denied a mistrial motion by the defense and slammed one of Atilla's lawyer, Todd Harrison, for introducing the "rather far-fetched" conspiracy theory during his cross-examination of a former Turkish police officer testifying for prosecutors.

+Harrison questioned whether the police officer was a follower of Turkish cleric Fethullah Gulen, who is living in self-imposed exile in the United States and who Erdogan blames for a failed 2016 coup attempt.

 Atilla is one of nine Turks indicted in the scheme to move billions of dollars of Iranian oil and gas money through American banks in violation of U.S. sanctions., by bribing government officials and forging documents.